Basics

 }

-When using this configuration, the qingkuai language server will also prioritize suggesting kebab-case component tags during auto-completion.
+When using this configuration, the Qingkuai language server also prioritizes kebab-case component tags in auto-completion.

 Edit this page on github (This page has been translated from the Chinese version of the site.
 There may be inaccuracies in the translation.
 We welcome your help to improve the accuracy of this document.)